dtmcfadden/python-flask-fraud-data-extract/README.md

 # python-flask-fraud-data-extract

-Extract generated fraud data from csv files and store them in datase
+Extract generated fraud data from csv files and store them in database

 extra attributes will be generated from the files